chicagopython/code-of-conduct/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

-- Continued one-on-one communication after requests to cease
+- Continuing one-on-one communication after requests to cease
 - Deliberate misgendering, using inappropriate pronouns, or use of “dead” or rejected names*
-- Harassing or non-consensual photography or recording
+- Carrying out non-consensual photography or recording of any kind
-- Harassment of event participants in any form
+- Harassing of event participants in any form
-- Hate symbols
+- Using hate symbols
-- Incitement of violence towards any individual or group, including encouraging a person to engage in self-harm
+- Inciting violence towards any individual or group, including encouraging a person to engage in self-harm
-- Insults, put downs or excessive swearing
+- Using insults, put downs or excessive swearing
-- Intimidation, stalking or following
+- Intimidating, stalking or following participant(s)
 - Inappropriate physical contact or unwelcome contact of any kind, especially after a request to stop
 - Physical assault and/or battery